fairagro/D4.4.1_SciWIn_concept/report.md

 FAIRagro-proposal [@ewert2023] is it to "promote FAIR RDM" by facilitating the reproducibility, the deployment and the publication of data analysis workflows and simulation models.

+**FAIRagro-intrinsic requirements**

+Sources for intrinsic requirements are:
+ - Measure-inernal brainstorming regarding personal goals of the developers
+ - regular meetings with colleagues in Task Area 4
+ - meetings with colleagues from other Task Areas
+ - feedback from the Community Advisory Board

+ While these requirements are not elicitated in a systematic fashion, are expressed subjectively by various individuals and might change over time or assume changing priorities, at the time of writing we identify the following non-functional requirements for the software-output of Measure 4.4:

+ 1. demonstration of a PoC
+ 2. attract real use cases
+ 3. create synergies with other consortia and other external projects
+ 4. generate publications
+ 5. adoption of the software in multiple domains
+ 6. demonstration of research output that was made possible by use of SciWIn
+ 7.

+ **User requirements**

+ In lieu of collecting requirements from the future users that can be found through a customer relationship as in traditional software engineering [see e.g. robertson2024], we initially rely on requirements that we devise ourselves, based on our personal and consulting experience with regard to scientific computing and research data mangement.
+User requirements might be summarized as

+ 1. create machine readable workflow descriptions
+ 2. integrate naturally into a common comman-line interface oriented style of interactive work
+ 3. have a low threshold of learning before scintific work efficiency increases
+ 4. provide an easy overview of numerous versions, runs, inputs, outputs
+ 5. provide an easy way to annotate worflows for re-used
+ 6. allow to annotate workflows for publication
+ 7. provide a way to publish workflows
+ 8. provide a frictionless way to access remote (powerful) computing ressources
+ 9. provide a tool to

 easy-to-use interface  to work on and create new FAIR DO outputs with automatically annotated provenance graphs